Public involvement

 Forthcoming

-Regular public contributor meetings held jointly with children/young people with long-COVID and parents/caregivers.
+Regular public contributor meetings held jointly with children/young people with long-COVID and parents/caregivers

 13th March 2024